-The practice in law requires more than knowledge of statutory and jurisprudence.
+The prac legislation requires more than knowledge of statutory and case law.
 It requires more than technical skill in nuts and bolts in legal practice.
 A lawyer is an official in the legal system whose conduct should comply with the requirements of the law, both in professional service to clients and in the lawyer's business and personal affairs.

 Law requires that every lawyer treat every client, every opponent and the court ethically and in good faith.

 The practice of law differs from other professions in that it requires the lawyer to act for his client, not for himself, only if the actions of the client are ethical and in good faith.

 The term ethical conduct refers to well-founded norms of right and wrong that prescribe what people should do, usually in terms of rights, obligations, societal benefit, justice, or specific virtues, all of which are essential to the lawyer.

 Ethics refers, for example, to the norms that impose reasonable obligations to refrain from murder, rape, theft, assault, robbery and fraud.
 Ethical standards also include those that suggest virtues of honesty, compassion, and loyalty.